'Astonishing' (WhatsOnStage.com). 'Breathtaking' (ThreeWeeks 2011).

 'Puts to shame the hackneyed standards of the contemporary musical scene' (The Stage).

 Constance and Sinestra live on the edge of a cliff with their mad taxidermist father who never comes upstairs.
 Three years ago their mother died and he stuffed her and mounted her in the hall.
-A heartbreaking and twisted tale of love, loss and baking - Constance & Sinestra took the Edinburgh Festival by storm winning a WhatsOnStage and MTM:UK Musical Theatre award and played this year's Latitude Festival, developing further into 2014.
+A heartbreaking and twisted tale of love, loss and baking - Constance & Sinestra took the Edinburgh Festival by storm winning a WhatsOnStage and MTM:UK Musical Theatre award and played last year's Latitude Festival, developing further into 2015.
 Perfect for lost children of all ages.